-Agency Funds account for taxpayer deposits and monies held as a custodian, including the Student Activities Fund and building department bonds.
+Custodial Funds account for taxpayer deposits and monies held as a custodian for outside groups, such as the Student Activities Fund.

 As a general rule the effect of interfund activity has been eliminated from the government-wide financial statements.
 Exceptions to this general rule include charges between certain Town functions because the elimination of these charges would distort the direct costs and program revenues reported.